siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 This tab is meant to make comparisons between nodes for a given metric over many chip objects.

-At the top of the panel, select which runs/jobs to include for all the graphs (Arrow A in image below).
-These are the runs from the chip's history and the runs included with the -graph_cfg flag.
+At the top of the panel, select which runs/jobs to include for all the graphs (arrow A in image below).
+These are the runs from the chip's history and the runs included with the `-graph_cfg` flag.

-Move the slider to add more graphs or remove old ones (Arrow B in image below).
+Move the slider to add more graphs or remove old ones (arrow B in image below).
 Removing old graphs will remove them in the reverse order in which they were added.

 .. image::  ../../_images/dashboard_images/dashboard_graphs.png